 The story of the monument, and much more, is told within the monument’s Museum Room on the first floor.
 Visitors can discover more about Scott himself, his tumultuous life, his legacy on international literature, as well as the memorial built in his honour.
 Sound points enable visitors to listen to extracts from his writings.

 The Museum Room is also the best place to view four magnificent stained-glass windows, designed by leading 19th century Scottish artist David Roberts and made by James Ballantine.
 They feature two saints, Andrew and Giles, as well as the coat of arms of the City of Edinburgh and the coat of arms of Scotland.
 The room also provides a welcome pause before embarking on the climb to 3rd viewing platform.

 Sitting proudly at the base of the monument is Sir Walter himself, carved in Carrara marble by Sir John Steell.
 This monumental statue, fashioned from a single piece of marble weighing 30 tons, took the sculptor six years to complete.
 It features Scott and his beloved hound Maida.

 Visitors can find out more about Sir Walter Scott by calling into another of our city museums.
 The Writers' Museum, just 7 minutes’ walk from the monument, is free to enter and is open from Wednesday to Sunday each week.
 The museum includes a display on Scott, with original artefacts that belonged to the great writer.

-Click on the link below to see our comprehensive access guide to find out how you can get to and around the Scott Monument.
+Click on the link below to see our comprehensive access guide and find out how you can get to and around the Scott Monument:

 For all accessibility enquiries please contact the venue on: